gpg-wks-server is a server site implementation of the

 The command --check-key (or just --check) checks whether a key with the given user-id is installed.
 The process return success in this case; to also print a diagnostic, use option -v.
 If the key is not installed a diagnostics is printed and the process returns failure; to suppress the diagnostic, use option -q.
 More than one user-id can be given; see also option with-file.

-The commands --install-key and --revoke-key are not yet functional.
+The command --revoke-key is not yet functional.

 gpg-wks-server understands these options: